EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 - seealso => note
 - hint => tip

 Titles are optional.
-If you don't include one, the admonition will default to the type name ("Important", "Tip", etc.).
+If you don't include one, the admonition will default to the type name ("Important", "Tip", and so on).

 Indent the body of the admonition four spaces.
 The body lines up with the first letter of the admonition type.